YWolfeee/DomainBed/README.md

 ```
 /dataset/VLCS
 ```
 The structure of dataset should be same as [DomainBed](https://github.com/facebookresearch/DomainBed).
-To run our full experiments, you should also download PACS and OfficeHome dataset in the same way.
+To run our full experiments, one should also download PACS and OfficeHome dataset in the same way.

 # Single Experiment